br-ead/cse15l-lab-reports/lab4.md

 FAILURES!!!
 Tests run: 2,  Failures: 1
 ```
+### 7
+You will now need to adjust the ListExamples.java to make sure the code runs accordingly.
 ## vim ListExamples.java
 ## j x10 to navigate to the selected line
 ## l x 62 to navigate to text